dini-ag-kim/avram/specification.md

 ## Validation rules

-Avram schemas can be used to validate [records] (see [record validation]).
+Avram schemas can be used to validate [records] based on **validation rules** specfied in this section (marked in bold).

+1. **invalidRecord**: A set of records is valid against a schema, if all of its records pass [record validation] against the field schedule of the schema:.

 An Avram validator MAY limit validation to selected [format families](#record).
-Validation can be configured with [validation options](#validation-options).
-The validation rules are numbered below with codes from AR1 (read as "Avram Rule One") to AR24.
-Avram validators MUST implement rule AR1 to AR16 and MAY implement additional rules AR17 to AR24 for [counting] and [external rules](#validation-with-external-validation-rules).

-- **[AR1]** a set of records is invalid against a schema, if any its records does not pass [record validation].
+An Avram validator MAY choose to support only a limited set of validation rules, it MAY allow to enable and disable selected rules and it MAY disable selected rules by default.
+Support and selection of validation rules MUST be documented.

 ### Record validation

 [record validation]: #record-validation

-A record is valid against a [field schedule] if
+A record is valid against a [field schedule] if the following rules are met and every field passes [field validation] against its corresponding [field definition] from the field schedule.
+If rule **undefinedField** is disabled, fields without corresponding field definition are assumed to be valid.

-- **[AR2]** every field matches a field identifier in the field schedule,
+2. **undefinedField**: Every field matches a field identifier in the field schedule.

-- **[AR3]** the record does not contain more than one field matching the same field definition with `repeatable` being `false`,
+3. **nonrepeatableField**: The record does not contain more than one field matching the same field definition with `repeatable` being `false`.

-- **[AR4]** and the record contains at least one field for each field definition with `required` being `true`,
+4. **missingField**: the record contains at least one field for each field definition with `required` being `true`.

-- **[AR5]** and every field is valid against its corresponding [field definition] from the field schedule (see [field validation]).

-If validation option `undefinedField` is enabled, all fields not matching a field identifier in the field schedule are valid by definition.

 ### Field validation